 Ray Bolger was born Raymond Wallace Bolger on January 10, 1907 in Dorchester, Massachusetts, to Anne C. (Wallace) and James Edward Bolger, both Irish-Americans.
 Ray began his career in vaudeville.
 He was half of a team called "Sanford and Bolger" and also did numerous Broadway shows on his own.
-He, like Gene Kelly
+Like Gene Kelly

 Gruff, burly American character actor.
 Born in 1903 in Benkelman, Nebraska (confirmed by Social Security records; sources stating 1905 or Denver, Colorado are in error.)
 Bond grew up in Denver, the son of a lumberyard worker.
 He attended the University of Southern California, where he got work as an...